It pains me so that beauty may not find

 Envisaged sweet when drawn from well inked rhyme,

-In all of these you would be set apart,
+In all of these your visage stands apart,

-Still none revered as those locked in my heart.
+None more revered than those locked in my heart.

 © Loubert S Suddaby.
 All Rights Reserved.